sansseriff/phd_thesis/pandoc_site/chapter_01/section_05_structure.md

 The first appendix includes a ezercises derived from Matthew Shaw’s 2022 series of guest lectures in the course titled Quantum Hardware and Techniques (Caltech APh/Ph 138b).
 Both problems delve into concepts closely related to or motivating research in this thesis.
 The first problem examines some subtle and non-intuitive features of effective free space coupling for a single photon detector through a cryostat window.
 The second problem shows how high-efficiency coupling to a photon number resolving detector is extremely important for heralded generation of non-classical light.

 The second appendix includes summaries and links to the major software repositories created for the research in this thesis.

-The third appendix, primarily authored by Samantha Davis, second author of the accompanying paper, includes a study of path imbalances in the Michelson interferometers utilized in the high rate entanglement source.